 After claiming back your power through these questions, remember your aspirations—the vision you have for yourself and your life.
 Choose to express it here and now as best as you can.
 If your aspiration is pointing North, then go North, even if your environment, thoughts, and fears are asking you to go South.

-The whole Mindful Self-Discipline book and app are based on this concept of living inside-out.
-Yet a good place to start is chapter 14 of the book, and the guided meditations of Shift Your Self-Talk and POWER Visualization in the app.
+This concept of living inside out is explained in chapter 14 of Mindful Self-Discipline, and is the focus topic of my upcoming book, Wise Confidence.
+You may also enjoy the guided meditations of Shift Your Self-Talk and POWER Visualization in the app.